 - Submit your old site map to Google and Bing to notify the search engines of the change for indexing.

 - Complete change of address form in Google Webmaster Tools.

 - Create and submit a new site map to search engines.

 - Check for errors and monitor the new site.

-- Decide which content you are migrating and which content you are just redirecting.
+- Decide which content you are merging and which content you are just redirecting.

 Move all of the URLs for the content from the old site to the new site because if you leave the old content live on the original site, you’re facing duplicate content and a penalty is looming in your future.
 Also, make sure no content is missing or it may not arrive to the new site when the merger is launched.
 Leaving pieces of the puzzle behind is a sure way to lose traffic.

 Pull all content information with an online tool, such as Screaming Frog, to help you sort and organize the content you’re moving.
 You may decide to exclude some pages from the original site that aren’t relevant or hold a strong value.
 When moving the content, your main goal is to export only the top pages, like those with inbound links because they will hold the most link juice.
 All unique and authorative pages will be redirected with 301s to pass the link equity.
 Do not use 302 links because that only signals a temporary move.